eytong56/nyt-games-leaderboard/README.md

 # Custom NYT Games Leaderboard
-A custom NYT Games leaderboard for my friends and I, built using Next.js with TypeScript, PostGreSQL, and Tailwind CSS.
-Deployed and hosted using Vercel and Neon at [nyt-games-leaderboard.vercel.app]("nyt-games-leaderboard.vercel.app").
+A custom NYT Games leaderboard for my friends and I, built using Next.js with TypeScript, PostgreSQL, and Tailwind CSS.
+Deployed and hosted on Vercel (with Neon) at [nyt-games-leaderboard.vercel.app](https://nyt-games-leaderboard.vercel.app/)

 ## Motivation
 The current NYT Games leaderboard is no longer supported on desktop (mobile-only), and only shows rankings day-by-day.
 I want to be able to see how I'm doing against my friends across the entire week, month, or even year without having to manually count.